The Causal Effect of the Two-For-One Strategy in the National Basketball Association

 Certainly our study is more pragmatic by their definitions, and thus they would recommend an ITT analysis with perhaps a PP analysis as a complement.
 However, in this framework we do not know the original intent and thus our approach is more similar to that of a PP analysis because an ITT analysis is not possible.
-However, \mbox{\cite{MOLEROCALAFELL2024111457}} mention that employing advanced statistical methods such as the inverse probability weighting we use in our analysis can help enhance the validity of PP estimates.
+However, \citet{MOLEROCALAFELL2024111457} mention that employing advanced statistical methods such as the inverse probability weighting we use in our analysis can help enhance the validity of PP estimates.

 We define our response variable as the Post Opportunity Difference (POD), which measures the difference in score differential from the time of the TFO opportunity to the end of the period.
 A positive POD indicates that the team increased its score margin by the end of the period.
 Conversely, a negative POD implies that the team’s score margin decreased after the TFO opportunity.
 Thus if the TFO strategy is effective the POD would be higher for teams that attempt a TFO than those who do not.